 - Sign and date in Box 22 on Form 130U

 - Return the exempt license plates to your tax assessor office.

 - All vehicles must be conveyed to Texas A&M Forest Service prior to assignment for relief of liability for the donor.

 It's easy, simply complete the following form and submit it via fax or mail.

 Application for Fire Department Assistance - Volunteer Programs (When submitting this application for Structural PPE, please also submit a completed Structure PPE Worksheet.)

 Structure PPE Worksheet

 Note: Self Contained Breathing Apparatus (SCBA) - By law, SCBA's must be recertified to the manufacturer's specifications by a manufacturer authorized technician before being made available for placement.
 There is a certification fee that is required from each recipient.
-The amount of the fee may fluctuate due to increase in certification fees.
-Each department may be issued up to four SCBA at the current cost of $150 each.
-(SCBA $125 / Bottle $25)
+The amount of the fee may fluctuate, as of August 1, 2014; each department may be issued up to four SCBA at the current cost of $35 each.
+(SCBA $25 / Bottle $10)

 Texas A&M Forest Service